codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 following sentences and I'll explain in detail how to replace them with something less destructive:

-* "This is easy..."
+* "This is easy…"
-* "I'll repeat quickly, for the few of you who don't know..."
+* "I'll repeat quickly, for the few of you who don't know…"
-* "Everybody can do that..."
+* "Everybody can do that…"
 * "X solves this problem, so you don't have to worry about it"
-* "As everybody knows..."
+* "As everybody knows…"
 * "That's why Y(your product) is much better than (competitor) X"
-* "This is just like we learned in school..."
+* "This is just like we learned in school…"
-* "This can be done in a few lines of code..."
+* "This can be done in a few lines of code…"
 * "If you want to be professional, do X"

 None of these are a show-stopper and make you a terrible presenter.